lugia19/autoupdater/README.md

 - Go program:
   - Functions as the entrypoint (gets called to actually start the program)
-  - Creates a new venv from base-venv if not already done
+  - Creates a new venv if not already done, from the portable python
   - Calls install.py from the new venv
 - Install.py:
   - Install its own prerequisites (from base-requirements.txt) if missing